 We next evaluate the blocking probability for lightpath requests.
 Lightpath requests arrive after the clusters are constructed.
 The requests arrive according to a Poisson process at a rate of $\lambda$ (requests/s) and the holding time for lightpaths follows an exponential distribution with an average of 60 seconds.
 From here, we use a random network with 100 nodes.
-The results are shown in Fig. 8.
+The results are shown in Fig. 9.
 The horizontal axis represents the arrival rate of lightpath requests and the vertical axis represents the blocking probability for lightpath requests.

-In Fig. 8, the results by BIs outperform the results by min-cut for all arrival rates.
-This is because more wavelength resources are provided for each node-pair in BIs.
-Comparing BIs with different $\beta$ , 5-BI shows the lowest blocking probability among them.
+In Fig. 9, the results by BIs outperform the results by min-cut for all arrival rates.
+This is because more wavelength resources are provided for each nodepair in BIs.
+Comparing BIs with different $\beta$ , 5-BIshows the lowest blocking probability among them.
 Before we explain why 5-BI shows good performance, we show the average number of lightpaths available between nodes in Tab.
-1, and the maximum load on link in Tab.
-2. Here, we define the load on channel as the ratio of the number of node-pairs that traverses the link to the number of wavelengths on the link.
-From these tables, we observe that more lightpaths available between nodes leads to reducing the blocking probability.
+2, the maximum load on link in Tab.
+3, and the average number of node-hop counts of lightpaths in Tab.
+4. Here, we define the load on channel as the ratio of the number of node-pairs that traverses the link to the number of wavelengths on the link.
+From these tables, we observe that more lightpaths available between nodes make the blocking probability lower while the average hop-count increases by constructing clusters.
 However, this is not enough.
 Requests of lightpaths through heavy-load link tends to be rejected, which makes the overall blocking probability increases.
 Therefore, minimizing the maximum load is also important for decreasing the blocking probability.